-If you are wondering exactly what that means, take a look at the petunias to the left.
+If you are wondering exactly what that means, take a look at the petunias in the photo above.
+There are two different plants in the planter.
 These petunias self-seeded from petunia plants I purchased at the greenhouse last year.
 The seedlings emerged in the fall and I brought them inside and grew them as houseplants during the winter.

-As you can see the petunias (on two separate plants) are not the same color.
+As you can see the petunias blooms are not the same color.
 Although it doesn't look like it in this picture, the blooms are the same size and the plant growth is the same.

 One plant produces deep rose petunias with a dark throat while the other produces a soft pink petunia with a white throat.
 The contrast between the two is sharper than it appears in these photos.